mwvgroup/Tutorials/ssh_setup.md

 # Setting up SSH and Remote Mounting

-Written by Daniel Perrefort.
 Inspired by a presentation from Demitri Muna.